 Why Choose Boston to Study Abroad?

 Boston is an ideal place for pursuing higher education because it is home to 35 universities, most of which are renowned globally.
-It offers an exceptional range of advanced educational programmes and variety of courses along with the affordable cost of living in Boston.
+It offers an exceptional range of advanced educational programmes and a variety of courses along with the affordable cost of living in Boston.
 However, that’s not all.
 There are multiple other reasons why you should add Boston to your list of study-abroad countries.

 Entrepreneurial Ecosystem